Kafū, aged forty-one.

 April 9th.

-The dance was by Kikugorō.
+The dance piece featured Kikugorō.

 April 10th.